Survey of Hallucination in Natural Language Generation: Hallucination in Dialogue Generation

 The hallucination issue can be mitigated by data pre-processing, which includes introducing extra information into the data. \citet{shen2021identifying} propose a measurement based on seven attributes of the dialogue quality, including self-consistency.
 Based on this measurement, the untrustworthy samples which get lower scores are filtered out from the training set to improve the model performance in terms of self-consistency (i.e., intrinsic hallucination). \citet{shuster2021retrieval} conduct a comprehensive investigation on a retrieval-augmented KGD task where a retriever is introduced to the system for knowledge selection.
 The authors study several key problems, such as whether retrieval helps reduce hallucinations and how the generation should be augmented with the retrieved knowledge.
 The experimental results show that retrieval helps substantially in improving performance on KGD tasks and in reducing the hallucination in conversations without sacrificing conversational ability.

 \citet{rashkin2021increasing} introduce a set of control codes and concatenate them with dialogue inputs to reduce the hallucination by forcing the model to be more aware of how the response relies on the knowledge evidence in the response generation.
 Some researchers have also tried to reduce hallucinated responses during generation by improving dialogue modeling. \citet{wu2021controllable} apply inductive attention into transformer-based dialogue models, and potentially uninformative attention links are removed with respect to a piece of pre-established structural information between the dialogue context and the provided knowledge.
 Instead of improving the dialogue response generation model itself, \citet{dziri2021neural} present a response refinement strategy with a token-level hallucination critic and entity-mention retriever, so that the original dialogue model is left without retraining.
 The former module is designed to label the hallucinated entity mentioned in the generated responses, while the retriever is trained to retrieve more faithful entities from the provided knowledge graph.
+RHO \cite{ji-etal-2023-rho} is a framework that uses three mechanisms to tackle hallucinations, namely, local knowledge grounding, global knowledge grounding, and response re-ranking to tackle hallucinations in open-domain dialogues, and has been empirically shown to perform this.